hzabun/personal-aws-devops-playground/README.md

 # personal-aws-devops-playground

-My personal project to improve my AWS DevOps tools skills.
+A personal project to improve my AWS DevOps tools skills.
 Main focus lies on running Docker containers in AWS and provisioning infrastructure via Terraform.

 This project consists of:

 - EC2 Ansible deployment
 - ECS deployment
+- ECS deployment with GitHub Actions CI/CD
 - EKS deployment
-- CI/CD via GitHub Actions and ECS

 Each deployment is isolated in its own folder and deploys the same flask app in a container.
 Only the message displayed by the Flask app varies a bit between each deployment